 Mermaid Faire is a day filled with magic and wonder for all ages.
 Enchanting activities, educational opportunities, live music, and delicious food make this a true family event with something for everyone.
-This year our Faire will take place on March 4th, thanks to the hard work and dedication of parents, teachers, older students, alumni and staff.
-We will need all hands on deck; a sign up sheet will be emailed beginning in January.
-This wholesome, endearing, (and zero- waste) event is not to be missed for Mangrove families and friends.
+We will need all hands on deck; a sign-up sheet will be emailed beginning in January.
+This wholesome, endearing, (and zero-waste) event is not to be missed for Mangrove families and friends.